 The first time i heard “I Was a Fool” by Tegan and Sara was in London, while i was eating breakfast at McDonalds.
 When i noticed the music from their speakers, i immediately took my phone out to record a piece of it, so i could download the song later.
 The first time i heard “Tchaikovsky: Violin Concerto” was in the movie “Le Concert” with actress Mélanie Laurent as violinist Anne-Marie Jacquet.
 I really liked that movie and it made me cry a little too.

 Around 1998, i got my first “mobile” phone, a Siemens E10.
 I remember how friend Luis from school called me after the Twin Towers of the World Trade Center got hit by planes in 2001.
 We both were sitting in front of our TVs and talking to each other via phones to make sure it wasn’t a bad dream.
 Back then, they weren’t capable of a lot of things, because making a call almost everywhere was enough.
 And the mobile phones couldn’t play music either, but getting custom ringtones was a thing.

-Later, in 2003, i got a iPAQ H1930, and in 2004, a iPAQ H2210 Pocket PC by Hewlett-Packard, long before i got my first Apple iPod in 2005.
+In November 2003, i got a iPAQ H2210, and a little later as backup, a iPAQ H1930 Pocket PC by Hewlett-Packard.
+The most annoying thing about them was their volatile memory.
+This was long before i got my first Apple iPod in 2005.
 At some point in between, i even had a Palm PDA, but i just couldn’t go back to a monochrome display.
-In 2007, i got my first smartphone with a physical keyboard, the Nokia E61i.
+In October 2007, i got my first smartphone with a physical keyboard, the Nokia E61i.
 My first iPhone was a white 3GS with 16GB in 2009.
-And my first Android was a Samsung Galaxy Nexus in 2012.
-Over the years, most yellow telephone booths have disappeared in Germany.
+After three years, in May 2012, i got my first Android, the Samsung Galaxy Nexus.
+And over the years, i have seen fewer phone booths being around, till they were gone.